achimschloss/fedcm-idp-typescript/README.md

 npm start-local
 ```

-This will not enable you to test the FedCM APIs, see note above
+The IDP will be available on `localhost:8080`, w.r.t to configuring FedCM call on the RP side use `configURL: http://localhost:8080/fedcm.json`

 ### Heroku